xrmx/pyuwsgimemhog/README.rst

         :target: https://travis-ci.org/xrmx/pyuwsgimemhog

-Do you want to find out which path of your application run under uWSGI is leaking memory? you can use *pyuwsgimemhog* to find it out.
+Do you want to find out which path of your application running under uWSGI is leaking memory?

 *pyuwsgimemhog* parses uWSGI logs to point out which paths contributes to uWSGI processes RSS memory increase.

 Installation
 ------------